Visayan Electric announces scheduled power interruption

 Areas Affected:

-Purpose: To improve the reliability of the distribution system serving Brgy.
-Poblacion Occidental & Poblacion Orriental by facilitating primary line maintenance.
+Purpose: To prevent unnecessary interruptions due to obstruction of pole in the distribution system serving Brgy.
+Talamban by facilitating relocation of primary pole that is affected by road widening project.

 Areas Affected:

 Purpose: To improve the reliability of the distribution system serving Brgy.
-Bakilid, Banilad, Cabancalan, Casuntingan, Maguikay, Talamban by facilitating installation of primary pole.
+Buot & Bonbon by facilitating primary line upgrading.

 Areas Affected: